 Minimize clutter and maximize organization with shelving.
 Fix floating shelves for a minimalist, Scandinavian look.
 Slotted shelves are convenient for a temporary setup.
 Rearrange the shelves as required.

 Install built-in shelving to make the most of every nook and cranny.
 Build shelving under the stairs, around a television unit or around a bay window.
-Make great use of a corner by creating shelves which connect perpendicularly.
+Make great use of a corner by creating shelves that connect perpendicularly.

 Build hanging storage